 Nancy Marie Mithlo (Chiricahua Apache) is the Assistant Professor of art history and American Indian studies at the University of Wisconsin-Madison.
 She is the director of the Poolaw Photography project.
 Link.

-Polly Nordstrand (Hopi-Norwegian) is the Associate Curator of American Indian art at the Denver Art Museum.
+Polly Nordstrand (Hopi-Norwegian-American) is the Associate Curator of American Indian art at the Denver Art Museum.

 Ruth B. Phillips (European-Canadian) is the Canada Research Chair in Modern Culture at the Carleton University in Ottawa, Ontario.
 Link.